 Three years later the Kanes sold the inn to its third set of owners, Glen Bartolomeo & Michael Bindler.
-Glen & Michael made extensive improvements, including adding the Bulldog and Honeymoon suites to the lower floor of the barn in 1999 and rechristening the building “The Carriage House.”
+Glen & Michael made extensive improvements, including adding the Bulldog and Birch suites to the lower floor of the barn in 1999 and rechristening the building “The Carriage House.”

 In 2014 the bath in the Bulldog Suite was remodeled and hardwood floors were installed in the Black Bear Suite.
 In 2015 the baths in the Black Bear Suite, Red Room and Blue Room were remodeled, and hardwoods were added to the Honeymoon and Terrier Suites.
-The Library has been remodeled and rechristened as the “Birch Room,” doing double-duty as a private study for guests as well as a 10th bedroom when needed.
+The Library has been remodeled and rechristened as The Study, doing double-duty as a private study for guests as well as a 10th bedroom when needed.

 The Friendly Ghost of the Phineas Swann